MattColu/mattcolu.github.io/projects/Radray.markdown

 Out of these steps, I/O on files is inherently sequential, whereas generating and calculating the energies of the points is a task that can benefit from parallel execution.

-> This problem is actually an example of an "embarassingly parallel" task: since the calculations at every point are completely independent from each other (energy only depends from the point-ray distance, which is fixed for each point), parallelization leads to a speedup that scales with the number of parallel processing units.
+> This problem is actually an example of an "embarrassingly parallel" task: since the calculations at every point are completely independent from each other (energy only depends from the point-ray distance, which is fixed for each point), parallelization leads to a speedup that scales with the number of parallel processing units.
 >
 > However, a generic application can benefit from parallelization only to some extent, as most involve some sort of sequential operations, be it reading from a file or performing calculations that depend on one another.
 This is known as [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law).

 ## The Approach

-For our convenience we kept the initial steps (reding the GDS file and generating the boundaries of the 3D boxes) as python files, and focused mostly on rewriting the most expensive functions (generation and evaluation).
+For our convenience we kept the initial steps (reading the GDS file and generating the boundaries of the 3D boxes) as python files, and focused mostly on rewriting the most expensive functions (generation and evaluation).

-After creating a sequential C version to serve as a baseline, we tried and iterated with some variations on the original algorithm:
+After creating a sequential C version to serve as a baseline, we tried and iterated with some variations on the original algorithm.

+{% include gif-like.html src="/media/radray/sequential.mp4" caption="In the sequential implementation, all points at a certain timestep are calculated one after another (here figuratively moving to the CPU and back)" %}

 ### Subdivision into simpler blocks